-To fund further operations, we will need to raise capital in addition to the net proceeds from this offering.
+To fund further operations, we will need to raise capital in addition to the net proceeds we received from our IPO.
 We may obtain additional financing in the future through the issuance of our common stock, through other equity or debt financings or through collaborations or partnerships with other companies.
 We may not be able to raise additional capital on terms acceptable to us, or at all, and any failure to raise capital as and when needed could compromise our ability to execute on our business plan.
-Although it is difficult to predict future liquidity requirements, we believe that the net proceeds from this offering and our existing cash and cash equivalents, together with interest thereon, will be sufficient to fund our operations for at least the next 12 months.
+Although it is difficult to predict future liquidity requirements, we believe that our existing cash and cash equivalents, together with interest thereon, will be sufficient to fund our operations for at least the next 12 months.
 However, our ability to successfully transition to profitability will be dependent upon achieving a level of revenues adequate to support our cost structure.
 We cannot assure you that we will ever be profitable or generate positive cash flow from operating activities.